KEEP THE KIDS ENTERTAINED AND PRINT SOME OF THESE OFF BEFORE YOU LEAVE HOME…..

 If you need a little retail therapy, York, Leeds and Harrogate have a great selection of individual shops, waiting to be discovered, along popular High Street names.
 Just outside York, you will find shopping centres at Monks Cross and Clifton Moor and an enormous range of discounted designer labels for fashion and the home at the McArthur Glen Designer Outlet.
 There are colourful and interesting markets in all of the surrounding towns – one for every day of the week!

-If you’re not ready for a sleepy evening around the fire, there’s a great selection of dining out in the area – Formerly The Orchard Inn here in Husthwaite soon to be come the Curious Plum is under major refurbishment and will re-open (with a Masterchef finalist at the helm!) later in the year, the Fauconberg at Coxwold, White Swan at Ampleforth; Black Swan at Oldstead, and Michelin star awarded The Star at Harome.
+If you’re not ready for a sleepy evening around the fire, there’s a great selection of dining out in the area – Formerly The Orchard Inn here in Husthwaite the Plum and Partridge offers exquisite dining along with “Home Comforts” and Children Menu (dogs welcome) , the Fauconberg at Coxwold, White Swan and the White Horse at Ampleforth; Black Swan at Oldstead, and Michelin star awarded The Star at Harome.

 Or, head into York, where there is something for every taste and budget – from bistro to rosette dining.
 Do a Ghost Walk, visit the theatre or see a film at the stylish riverside City Screen.